octobercms/docs/3.x/cms/features/validation.md

 ### Custom Error Messages & Attributes

-To change the deafult validation messages, you may pass custom messages to the `validate` method.
+To change the default validation messages, you may pass custom messages to the `validate` method.
 The keys in the messages array (third argument) follow the `attribute.rule` format.

 ```php
 $messages = [